Leigh Ann Evans is the Web Systems Specialist for The Nature Conservancy.

 Just Do It

 So how do we do it?
-I invested in canvas bags, like this one in the Conservancy’s Marketplace, and they have lasted for years.
+I invested in canvas bags and they have lasted for years.
 You can also get really inexpensive reusable shopping bags almost anywhere these days.
 While not as sturdy as the canvas bags, the ones I have purchased have lasted for several years so far.